 Our lawyers can assess your case, determine liability in the accident, and develop a personalized plan to recover damages for your harm and losses.
 Christopher Dixon and the St. Louis dog bite lawyers at the Dixon Injury Firm aren’t afraid to fight the dog owner’s insurance company and demand the compensation that you deserve for your dog bite injuries.

 Priding themselves on compassionate and aggressive legal representation, they are also ready to offer support during this challenging time.

 To discuss your right to reimbursement for your dog bite injuries, call 314-409-7060, 855-402-7274 (toll-free), or contact the Dixon Injury Firm today to schedule a free consultation with our dog bite lawyers in St. Louis, MO.

 Founder and Managing Attorney

 I pride myself on tirelessly fighting for the injury victims who continuously trust me with their cases.
 It is an honor to serve and a passion which drives my existence.

 St. Louis Dog Bite Injury Lawyers

-If you suffered a dog bite, and need help with your case, Christopher Dixon and the St. Louis Dog Bite Lawyers at the Dixon Injury Firm are passionate about fighting for the rights of dog bite victims, and will do everything they can to recover full compensation for your case.
-Chris Dixon’s efforts have been recognized by the National Trial Lawyers Association with the status of “Top 100 Trial Lawyer,” and earned a Lifetime Membership in the Million Dollar Advocates Forum.
+If you suffered a dog bite, and need help with your case, Christopher Dixon and the team of St. Louis dog bite lawyers at the Dixon Injury Firm are passionate about fighting for the rights of dog bite victims and will do everything they can to recover full compensation for your case.
+Chris Dixon’s efforts have been recognized by the National Trial Lawyers Association with the status of “Top 100 Trial Lawyer,” and earned him a Lifetime Membership in the Million Dollar Advocates Forum.